Terms and Conditions

 Macro

-• The global economy Is likely to slow but should avoid major disruptions.
+• The global economy Is likely to slow but with growing divergence; US should slow less than peers.

 Rates

-• Global central banks have started the easing cycles but rates still expected to be “higher for longer” relative to history.
+• Global central banks are moving closer to neutral, but rates are still “higher for longer” relative to history.

 Credit